 MHKiT SWAN Example

 This example notebook demonstrates the input and plotting of output data from the software Simulating WAves Nearshore (SWAN) using MHKiT.
 In this example the SNL-SWAN tutorial was run for a wave energy converter.
 The output was written in ASCII and binary (*.mat) files.
 This MHKiT example notebook demonstrates how to import these different files into MHKiT and plot the output data.
 First, we will import the MHKiT SWAN package and the other Python packages needed for this example.
-Secondly, we will create an operating system independent path to the folder housing the SWAN data used in this example swan_data_folder using the join funtion.
+Secondly, we will create an operating system independent path to the folder housing the SWAN data used in this example swan_data_folder using the join function.

 [1]: